Tense for Class 5

 What are Verbs?

-Before learning various rules of different tenses, we must understand what verbs are and their forms.
-Verbs in English have different forms that change based on the tense of the action.
-Verbs I, II and III correspond to the base form, past tense and past participle of a verb respectively.
+Before learning various rules of different tenses first, understand what verbs and their forms are.
+Verbs have various forms that are based according to the tense's actions.
+The base form, past tense, and past participle of a verb are represented by the verbs I, II, and III, respectively.

-Verb 1 (Base Form): This is the simplest form of a verb.
-It's the form of the verb that is used in the present tense when you talk about actions that are happening now or habitual actions.
+Verb 1 (Base Form): This is the basic form of a verb.
+This form of the verb is used for the present tense for habitual actions.

 Example: I play soccer.
 (Here, "play" is the base form of the verb)